-During mid 2008, the City of Bellaire partnered with METRO to fund a conceptual planning effort for the vicinity of athe planned light rail station along Westpark, just west of Loop 610, that was towill be a stop on both the University and Uptown rail transit lines.
-Transit-oriented development potential wasis of interest to Bellaire since the station wasis expected to be located immediately adjacent to the current Research, Development and Distribution (RDD) zoning district at the northernmost City limits.
-Midway Companies, a private development consortium, also participated in sponsoring the concept plan as Midway wasis the primary property owner from just west of the Bellaire City limits across to South Rice Avenue.
+During mid 2008, the City of Bellaire partnered with METRO to fund a conceptual planning effort for the vicinity of the planned light rail station along Westpark, just west of Loop 610, that will be a stop on both the University and Uptown rail transit lines.
+Transit oriented development potential is of interest to Bellaire since the station is expected to be located immediately adjacent to the current Research, Development and Distribution (RDD) zoning district at the northernmost City limits.
+Midway Companies, a private development consortium, also participated in sponsoring the concept plan as Midway is the primary property owner from just west of the Bellaire City limits across to South Rice Avenue.
 The respected design firm Ehrenkrantz Eckstut & Kuhn (EEK) Architects was hired to lead the conceptual planning effort.

-The resulting Vision Plan calleds for the creation of a "vibrant, mixed-use neighborhood" in the rail station vicinity, with the following characteristics:
+The resulting Vision Plan calls for the creation of a "vibrant, mixed use neighborhood" in the rail station vicinity, with the following characteristics:

-- A highly desirable, attractive series of walkable places formed by two areas meeting at a station square. - The Bellaire area on the east is a small scaled urban district of streets and blocks. - The private side on the west is a larger scaled new community, with alternative urban environments dominated by landscape. - A Station Square at the light rail station provides the town center with opportunities for office space, movie theatres, a fitness center, retail and entertainment (envisioned mostly for the Houston portion of the site).
+- A highly desirable, attractive series of walkable places formed by two areas meeting at a station square. - The Bellaire area on the east is a small scaled urban district of streets and blocks.

+The private side on the west is a larger scaled new community, with alternative urban environments dominated by landscape.

+- ♦ A Station Square at the light rail station provides the town center with opportunities for office space, movie theatres, a fitness center, retail and entertainment (envisioned mostly for the Houston portion of the site). - Convenient parking will be subtly integrated into development while minimizing its physical impact. - ◆ A large public green on the Houston side will provide great addresses for development parcels, with smaller green spaces scattered throughout both the Bellaire and Houston portions of the site.